 We hear it every day yet many of us do not drink enough water.

 Keeping the body hydrated is of particular concern as you get older.
-Even if all you took from this article and increased your water intake to 2 litres a day you will see a noticeable difference in the mirror after 7 days.
+The menopause stage is no exception.
+Even if all you took from this article and increased your water intake to two litres a day, you will see a noticeable difference in the mirror after a week.

 Being adequately hydrated keeps the wrinkles at bay and is cheaper than the supplements recommended for hydrating the skin.

 If the idea of getting down on the floor to do anything reminds you of those old “Help, I’ve fallen and I can’t get up” commercials, you may think yoga is not for you.